 I was now K191.00 in.
 K160 for the business profile.
 K6 for the Digicel Night Plan.
 K25 for the logo in one hour!

-It was nearing early in the morning and I had achieved what I thought was impossible.
-But it would have almost been impossible had I not had my Visa Debit Card and access to a mobile phone that could tether internet for me to use on my laptop.
+It was nearing twiligh and I had achieved what I thought was impossible.
+But it would have almost been impossible had I not had my Visa Debit Card and access to a mobile phone that could tether internet and my laptop.

 Several days later, I was able to get my business profile done looking like I had spent too much money on a graphic artist to make it look like amazing.
 I ended up revising it twice but at no extra cost to me.

-Safe to say then when I sent it through to my friend, she commented on the professional image I was presenting.
+Stands to say that when I sent it through to my friend, she commented on the professional image I was presenting.

-Little did she know that I had spent less then K200 and was about to reap some very big benefits from that investment.
+Little did she know that I had spent less then K200 and was about to reap some the benefits from that small investment!

 There are two points here then that I should share.